DerHirschi/py_etc/README.md

-Some useful Functions for me ...
+- Some useful Functions for me ...
 Some of them are just for Linux
+- Simple TCP Server & Client